Featuring Keynote Speakers SEC Commissioner Allison Herren Lee, and PwC Vice Chair Wes Bricker

 This year’s program will also feature practical, real world examples, of how individual and professional analysts can use XBRL data in their investment process.
 Post-conference, attendees will be invited to deep-dive training webinars on tools to access free, timely, granular, XBRL data.

-This event will be preceded by the Annual General Meeting for XBRL US Members, which is closed to the public.
+This event will be preceded by the Annual General Meeting for XBRL US Members, on Monday, November 16, which is closed to the public.

 |1:00 – 1:10 PM||Welcome & Introductions